CBSE Syllabus for class 11

 Syllabus of class 11 Business studies has been categorized in two parts.

-Part A: Foundation of business has 6 units which carries 50 marks
+Part A: Foundation of business has 6 units which carry 50 marks

 Unit 1-Nature and purpose of business, Unit 2-Forms of business organizations, Unit 3- Public partner and global enterprise, Unit 4- Business service, Unit 5- Emerging modes of business, Unit 6-Social responsibility of business and business ethics.